 - ⅓ cup finely grated Pecorino

-Add ½ cup reserved pasta water to skillet and bring to a simmer.
-Add pasta and remaining butter.
+Add ½ cup reserved pasta water to the skillet and bring to a simmer.
+Then, add pasta and remaining butter.
 Reduce heat to low and add Grana Padano, stirring and tossing with tongs until melted.
 Remove pan from heat; add Pecorino, stirring and tossing until cheese melts, sauce coats the pasta, and pasta is al dente.
 Add more pasta water if sauce seems dry.
 Transfer pasta to warm bowls and serve.

-2. Aglio e Olio
+2. Aglio e olio

 - Kosher salt